 - Sharing razors, toothbrushes, and nail clippers with someone who is infected

-Hepatitis B cannot be spread through food, water, breastfeeding, kissing, or handholding.
+HBV cannot be spread through food, water, breastfeeding, kissing, or handholding.

 What are the symptoms of Hepatitis B?